A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 How Does HARO Work?

 The instructions on maximizing HARO are already detailed on the rules page.
-Nevertheless, we’ll show you the practicality of it below.
+Nevertheless, we’ll show you the practical.

-• Toggle to My HARO on the right side of the top bar.
-Then, pick your desired industry in “HARO Preferences.”
+- Toggle to My HARO on the right side of the top bar.
+Then, pick your desired industry in “HARO Preferences” to get the most relevant queries.

-• In 5 minutes max, you’ll receive queries based on your preferences.
+- In 5 minutes max, you’ll receive queries from journalists/writers of high-authority publications based on your preferences.
 Browse through the list to pick any that match your resources.

 Can’t find the exact keywords that match your needs?